Product Defect Personal Injury Lawyer in Las Vegas

 Get Started with your CaseCall Us at (702) 776-3333

 This can apply to every activity prior to a product ending up on store shelves.
 This can include product design; the inspection and testing of materials; the manufacture and assembly of the product and its packaging; accompanying instructions and warnings; and the inspection and testing of the final product.
-Manufacturers also can be considered negligent for steps that were not taken in the attempt to build a safe product.
+Manufacturers also can be considered negligent for steps that were not taken in an attempt to build a safe product.

 Strict liability only requires you to demonstrate that a product caused an injury because it was defective; the reason for the defect is irrelevant.
 The product itself, not your use of it, is under investigation here.